 Everyone is unique.
 To broaden the variety of styles of math and science lessons freely available on the Internet, Prof. Loh founded the free website expii.com.
 Today, it defines many math and science terms (often including scientific fact), providing multiple styles of explanations for each concept.

-While teaching online, Loh observed that big Zoom meetings (especially classrooms) were disengaged.
+While teaching online, Prof. Loh observed that big Zoom meetings (especially classrooms) were disengaged.
 He designed and developed a free system for anyone to turn their online lectures into lively interactions.
 The key was to create the first easy-to-use system that lets you moderate Zoom chat, and delete messages.

 In Summer 2021, Prof. Loh conducted the largest outdoor solo math tour in history, visiting 40 cities over 7 weeks, holding free events in public parks.
 He is continuing this tradition, and may soon be speaking in a city near you.